joominchoi/calculator/README.md

 **Learnings:**
 - Using *grid-column: span 2* to make element take up 2 column spaces
+- How to remove last character from string

 **Recapping:**
 - Use of switch statements